ButinVladimir/cyberiada/ROADMAP.md

 Starting city has only one faction - **Vigil**.
 Player begins here after starting the game.
 Has small size and designed to learn how to use basic mechanics.

 Has following unlocks:
-- Training
 - Contracts
-- Weapon shops and combat
-- Pharmacy
-- Augmentations
 - Relocation

 ### Proving grounds

-Proving grounds has 4-6 random factions and a lot of regions.
+Proving grounds has 4 random factions and a lot of regions.
 Unlike most other cities, City of Dreams has no cap on difficulty level and saves highest achieved difficulty level here.
 Entering Proving Grounds again will automatically level up crew members to this level.

 ### Science city